 Other honourable mentions

 A pleasant, smallish town in the south of Bulgaria, Haskovo is within easy reach of the Greek border, is near to a beautiful oak forest and is home to ancient wine cellars.
-There’s nothing wrong with Haskovo, some expats live there very happily but you won’t find the range of shops or cultural activities you’ll enjoy in bigger cities.
+There’s nothing wrong with Haskovo, some expats live there very happily, but you won’t find the range of shops or cultural activities you’ll enjoy in bigger cities.

 Many expats have settled in or around Dobrich.
 It’s a beautiful town, on the edge of a fertile plain and might suit you if you’re looking for a large garden so you can grow lots of your own food.
-Dobrich is close to Varna and the coast and there’s no reason not to move there, it just doesn’t have quite the range of things to appeal to expats that the other places we’ve featured do.
+Dobrich is close to Varna and the coast, and there’s no reason not to move there.
+It just doesn’t have quite the range of things to appeal to expats that the other places we’ve featured do.

-If budget is central to your decision on where to relocate, moving to a village near to your favourite city might work for you.
+If budget is central to your decision on where to relocate, moving to a village near your favourite city might work for you.
 Your money will go much further, though you might have to do some renovation to get your home to the standard you’re seeking.
-You’ll need to travel into cities for anything but the most basic entertainment and you’ll find that far fewer people speak English.
-On the upside, the villagers will make you most welcome and they’ll be tolerant of and entertained by any degree of Bulgarian you do speak.
+You’ll need to travel into cities for anything but the most basic entertainment, and you’ll find that far fewer people speak English.
+On the upside, the villagers will make you most welcome, and they’ll be tolerant of and entertained by any degree of Bulgarian you do speak.

 Places to avoid

-There are nice places in northwest Bulgaria but the region does have problems.
+There are nice places in northwest Bulgaria, but the region does have problems.
 Declining population, high unemployment levels and air pollution are all acknowledged issues in northwest Bulgaria and specifically in Vidin.

 Any very impoverished area

 Every city has them.
-Crime may be higher and even when it’s not, being surrounded by people who are struggling to make ends meet on a daily basis can be an uncomfortable experience.
+Crime may be higher, and even when it’s not, being surrounded by people who are struggling to make ends meet on a daily basis can be an uncomfortable experience.

 A village that lacks facilities

-Internet in Bulgaria is generally excellent but some villages are so small that no provider will invest in decent equipment, meaning connectivity may be limited or non-existent.
+Internet in Bulgaria is generally excellent, but some villages are so small that no provider will invest in decent equipment, meaning connectivity may be limited or non-existent.
 Some villages don’t have an uninterrupted water or electricity supply.
 Check these things before you commit to a property.